Community Enforcement with Endogenous Records: The Baseline Model

-As in Takahashi (2010) and Clark, Fudenberg and Wolitzky (2021), each player observes his own records and the \textit{current records} of the players in his own group before choosing his action.
-Players \textit{cannot} observe other players' identities, age, and the calendar times at which other players' signals were generated.
+As in Takahashi (2010) and Clark, Fudenberg and Wolitzky (2021), after player $i$ is matched, he can observe his current partner's record $r_{-i}$ in addition to his current record $r_i$ before choosing his action $a_i$.
+Players \textit{cannot directly observe} any additional information about their matched partners, such as their partners' age in the game and the number of times that they were matched before.
+Nevertheless, in equilibrium, players can infer the values of these variables using Bayes rule after observing their partners' records.

+My modeling innovation is that after player $i$ observes his realized signal $s_i$ but before his record in the next period is realized, he has the option to \textit{erase} $s_i$ by replacing it with the null signal $\emptyset$.
+Hence, if player $i$ is matched and does not erase $s_i$, then his record in the next period will be distributed according to $\Psi_i (\cdot |r_i,s_i,r_{-i},s_{-i})$.
+When player $i$'s record system is regular, if he is matched and erases $s_i$ or if he is unmatched, then his signal will be $\emptyset$ and his record in the next period will be the same as his record in the current period.
+Then a fraction $1-\overline{\delta}_i$ of player $i$ become inactive and are replaced by new players.